You want smart political talk without the meltdowns?

 It's pathetic.

-It's it's it is unbelievable how it collapsed.
+It is unbelievable how it collapsed.

-It's unbelievable that they would walk that far out on the edge of the tree limb and not realize that they they weren't ready for prime time.
+It's unbelievable that they would walk that far out on the edge of the tree limb and not realize that they weren't ready for prime time.

-Uh and that's part of what happened.
+And that's part of what happened.

-By the way, I told these people, some of these very important people that this was going to happen.
+By the way, I told these people, some of these very important people, that this was going to happen.

 They wouldn't listen to me.

-And by the way, I don't blame the president for this.
+By the way, I don't blame the president for this.

 The president ended up having to do all the heavy lifting because the coalition was never built before they rolled out the bill.